Sterling Pest Control

 What does stinging insect control include?

 Stinging insect control includes a full property inspection, species identification, colony treatment, nest removal, exclusion sealing, and preventive barrier application.
 Sterling Pest Control addresses wasps, hornets, yellow jackets, carpenter bees, mud daubers, and other venomous stinging species.
 Each treatment plan is customized based on the species, colony size, and nest location.
+Contact us to learn more about our services.

 When is the best time to treat stinging insects?